Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

 !!! info "Only done on company time, if allowed to."

-    I got too many things to do and this does not personally benefit me.
+    I got too many things to do and this does not personally benefit me.<br/>
+    Same for Stage 4.

 **Guesstimate Timeline: ~2 weeks** (+ whatever time the web team needs.)